Alexander Briant

-Alexander Briant (17 August 1556 – 1 December 1581) was an English Jesuit and martyr, executed at Tyburn.
+Alexander Briant, SJ (17 August 1556 – 1 December 1581) was an English Jesuit and martyr, executed at Tyburn.

 Life

 He was born in Somerset, and entered Hart Hall, Oxford (now Hertford College), at an early age.
 While there, he became a pupil of Robert Parsons, and he completed his studies with him at Balliol College, which, along with his association with Richard Holtby, led to his conversion.
 After leaving university, he entered the English College at Reims then went to the English College, Douai, and was ordained priest on 29 March 1578.
 Assigned to the English mission in August of the following year, he laboured with zeal in his own county of Somerset.

 A party of the persecution, searching for Parsons, placed Alexander Briant under arrest on 28 April 1581.
 Arrested along with Briant was Gilbert Bodey, brother of John Bodey.
 Gilbert Bodey was scourged at Bridewell and afterwards confined to Counter Prison.
 He was released on bond, and when not called to appear, escaped to Rheims.